extra-p/extrap/docs/quick-start.md

 Graphical user interface
 ------------------------
 Extra-P can be used in two ways: the graphical user interface or the command-line interface.
-From here on, we will describe basic how you can perform basic tasks with the graphical user interface.
+From here on, we will describe how you can perform basic tasks with the graphical user interface.

 ![Screenshot of Extra-P GUI](images/extra-p.png)